-Type of change Scope of application Change owner (CO) Design PH Infrastructural Any activity involving a change to infrastructure/facilities that Maintenance PH iiiiastructurat has an impact on the safety of airside aircraft operations.
-RPP SCMM Organisational Any organisational change involving the operator's certification HRO/resp function Organisationat structure.
-TINO/Tesp Tunction Any change to procedures or operations that is reflected in a Procedural/Operat change to the contents of the Aerodrome Manual or its SCMM/PHs/TM ional annexes and that impacts on the safety of airside aircraft operations.
+Type of change Scope of application Change owner (CO) Design PH Infrastructural Any activity involving a change to infrastructure/facilities that has Maintenance PH IIIITastructurai an impact on the safety of airside aircraft operations.
+RPP SCMM Organisational Any organisational change involving the operator's certification structure.
+HRO/resp function Procedural/Operatio Any change to procedures or operations that is reflected in a change to the contents of the Aerodrome Manual or its annexes and that SCMM/PHs/TM IIdl impacts on the safety of airside aircraft operations.

-\: In the case of any operational requirements that lead to infrastructural changes, the activation of change management is the responsibility of the Movement Area PH, which may be supported by the Design PH for the preparation of the necessary documents.
+^{:} In the case of any operational requirements that lead to infrastructural changes, the activation of change management is the responsibility of the Movement Area PH, which may be supported by the Design PH for the preparation of the necessary documents.